DLR-RM/rafcon-task-planner-plugin/Planner.md

 All which has to be done is to run:

-`pip2.7 install --user --no-compile downward-dlr`
+`pip install --user --no-compile downward-dlr`

 Now it should work.